Delicious and healthy Chinese chicken soup with snow fungus, ginseng, red dates, lotus seeds, and bean curd sticks.

 Snow fungus (Chinese: 白木耳) is commonly used in Chinese dishes and prized for its gelatinous texture once cooked.
-This fungus is rich in antioxidant and supposed to help the skin to stay youthful 🙂 Whether the last part is proven or not, I do love the texture of the cooked fungus, especially in soup, be it savory like this recipe, or the sweet version.
-As for the ginseng, I’m using ginseng tail, but you can always use the more expensive part, like the ginseng root.
+This fungus is rich in antioxidant and supposed to help skin to stay youthful, so you can imagine this is a popular ingredient for the ladies. :) Whether the last part is proven or not, I do love the texture of the cooked fungus, especially in soup, be it savory like this recipe, or in sweet version such as longan and snow fungus sweet soup.

-- ½ Chinese snow fungus (Chinese: bai mu er), rehydrate
+- 1 snow fungus (Chinese: bai mu er), rehydrate

-- ½ stick dried bean curd (Chinese: fu zhu), rehydrate
+- 1 bean curd stick (Chinese: fu zhu), rehydrate

 - Place all ingredients in a pot and add enough water to just cover all the ingredients.